 While bourbon must meet strict criteria to earn its name, the batches intended for domestic consumption and those destined for export markets often exhibit notable differences.
 These variations can include bottle size, alcohol percentage, and limited edition status, among other factors.

 One of the most noticeable differences between domestic and export bourbon releases is the bottle size.
 In the United States, spirits are typically sold in standard sizes, with 750mL being the most common.
 Internationally, however, the most prevalent bottle size is often 700mL (70cl).
 This difference is primarily due to regulations set by the Alcohol and Tobacco Tax and Trade Bureau (TTB) in the U.S., which dictate the allowed bottle sizes for domestic sales.
 As a result, American distilleries often produce smaller bottles specifically for export to these markets.
-For example, limited edition , released exclusively to the French market, is produced in the European standard 700ml bottle size.
+For example, Blanton’s limited edition La Maison du Whisky collection, released exclusively to the French market, is produced in the European standard 700ml bottle size.

 Another significant difference between domestic and export bourbon releases is the alcohol by volume (ABV) percentage.
 In the US, bourbons are often bottled at higher proof levels, reflecting a domestic preference for stronger, more robust spirits.
 Commonly, bourbons intended for American consumers might range from 90 proof (45% ABV) to over 100 proof (50% ABV) or higher, particularly in special editions and small-batch releases.